Start9Labs/documentation/site/source/user-manual/reset-password.rst

   :depth: 2
   :local:

 #.
-Download and flash the latest version of embassyOS, using the appropriate :ref:`flashing guide <flashing>` for your hardware.
+Download and flash the latest version of StartOS, using the appropriate :ref:`flashing guide <flashing>` for your hardware.
 #.
 Power on your Embassy, ensuring it is plugged in to Ethernet.

     .. note:: Embassy will power up and then initialize.
 If you have a speaker, you will hear first hear a _bep_ then a _chime_ sound to indicate the device is ready.